panubo/mtls-example/README.md

 ### Python

-The python client example validates the server certificate and sends the client certificate for validation.
+The Python client example validates the server certificate and sends the client certificate for validation:

 ```
 cd python-client